MarkPugner79/bitvvave/README.md

 Probably need to also fork and update the chat api client stuff so we can get to a modern secure build of socket.io

+Only Show messages from people you know, you will only see a username or partial username, messages will not be rendered or cached if you don't know them.

+No images chat mode []

+Images only from DOMAIN LIST []
+    Should allow you to add that domain []

 # Deployment